 This free-market approach to app development and deployment, though, makes estimating the potential benefits of V2V quite difficult.
 In a traditional NHTSA analysis of a safety technology, the agency would determine benefits by looking to the target population for the type of crash it is trying to avoid or mitigate and the effectiveness of the mandated performance requirement or safety technology in addressing those crashes.
 However, here, the technology being mandated by the agency, V2V communication, would only indirectly create safety benefits.
-Widespread adoption of V2V would facilitate the development of new safety applications that would not be possible otherwise, as well as help improve the performance of safety applications that already exist based on cameras or sensors.
+Widespread adoption of V2V would facilitate the development of new safety applications that already exist based on cameras or sensors.
 Further, V2V technology is expected to speed-up the deployment of various V2I technologies, which could have significant safety and congestion-relief applications.